Coolant leaks are one of the most common car mishaps that a driver can encounter.

-All in all, next worst thing to a complete engine overhaul.
+All in all, the next worst thing to a complete engine overhaul.

 No DIY possibilities here whatsoever unless you’re a professional mechanic.

-If this happens, best find a good and trustworthy mechanic to do the job as these repairs have to be done in quality and to last.
+If this happens, best find a good and trustworthy mechanic to do the job as these repairs have to be done in a quality manner.

 FAULTY INTAKE MANIFOLD GASKETS